 The kidneys primarily perform two functions: they filter waste and toxins from the blood, and they stimulate the production of red blood cells (Eliason et al., 2020).
 To survive, patients with chronic kidney disease need chronic dialysis treatment or a kidney transplant.
 Chronic dialysis treatment can be performed in two ways.
 The first and most common is hemodialysis, a procedure that circulates blood through an external artificial kidney and is generally performed in facilities (within a hospital or not) on an outpatient basis.
 The second method, peritoneal dialysis, uses cleansing fluid to collect waste and can be performed by the patient at home.
-Patients are often not given the option to enter peritoneal dialysis due to clinical contraindications, older age, living alone or disability; aditionally, patients need adequate home infrastructure for this modality (Lee et al., 2008).
-Although kidney transplant is considered a more appropriate option than dialysis, few patients access it, either due to not being medically fit or due to the low availability of kidneys (Eliason et al., 2020).
+Patients are often not given the option to enter peritoneal dialysis due to clinical contraindications, older age, living alone or disability; aditionally, they need adequate home infrastructure for this modality (Lee et al., 2008).